edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

  5. Perform live, continuous inference that identifies hand gestures in real time

 > **Note**
-> Test
-Note that helpful information will be highlighted in boxes like this.
+> Helpful information will be highlighted in boxes like this.
 As the written documentatation and code for this workshop are all open source, you are welcome to use parts (or all) of this workshop to create your own course, workshop, etc. We just ask for attribution!
 {% endnote %}

 ## Required Hardware